-- 12.1.3 The oral examination must be completed by April 15, fourth semester in residence (PhD with MS) or November 15, fifth semester in residence (PhD without MS) unless an extension is granted by the graduate director. - Failed portions of the written examination may be retaken once, but must be passed within one semester after the initial date of the written examination. - 12.1.5 A failed oral examination may be retaken once, but must be passed within one semester of the initial date of the orals. - 12.1.6 If a student fails to complete written and oral exams by these deadlines, permission for subsequent registration for classes will be denied until the exams are scheduled. - 12.1.7 Should the degree requirements not be completed within the 8-year time limit, an application for an extension of the time limit must be submitted by the Department for approval by the Dean of the College and the Dean of The Graduate School.
+- 12.1.3 The oral examination must be completed by April 15, fourth semester in residence (PhD with MS) or November 15, fifth semester in residence (PhD without MS) unless an extension is granted by the graduate director. - Failed portions of the written examination may be retaken once but must be passed less than one semester after the initial date of the written examination. - 12.1.5 A failed oral examination may be retaken once but must be passed less than one semester after the initial date of the orals. - 12.1.6 If a student fails to complete written and oral exams by these deadlines, permission for subsequent registration for classes will be denied until the exams are scheduled. - 12.1.7 Should the degree requirements not be completed within the 8-year time limit, an application for an extension of the time limit must be submitted by the Department for approval by the Dean of the College and the Dean of The Graduate School.
 Upon approval of the extension, doctoral comprehensive examinations must be passed again.

-Article 13: Ph.D.
+13. Ph.D.
 Dissertation Proposal

-- 13.1 General: Your ability to synthesize knowledge that demonstrates proper preparation to conduct independent and original doctoral research is assessed through the development of a dissertation proposal and the defense of the proposal.
+Your ability to synthesize knowledge that demonstrates proper preparation to conduct independent and original doctoral research is assessed through the development of a dissertation proposal and the defense of the proposal.
 In consultation with the Guidance Committee the student must submit an approved dissertation proposal no later than April 15, the fourth semester in residence (PhD with MS) or November 15, the fifth semester in residence (PhD without MS). (see Appendix D for required guidelines and the Thesis/Dissertation Proposal Title/Signature Page available online).
-The proposal is to be presented orally at a meeting of the Guidance Committee and if approved (after possible revision), signed by them and the Department Chair.
+The proposal is to be presented orally at a meeting of the Guidance Committee.
+A draft of the proposal must be submitted to committee members one week before the oral presentation.
+If the proposal defense is approved (after possible revision), it must then be signed by student's Guidance Committee and the Department Chair.
 The department as a whole is then informed by posting the Title of the Research, Student Name, Advisor, Committee Members, and Abstract outside of the Department Office.
-If by this deadline the dissertation proposal is not approved (signed by all Guidance Committee members and the Department Chair), permission for subsequent registration for classes will be denied until such time as this requirement has been met. - 13.2 Dissertation Work Presentation: All graduate students will present their work to the department at a Department Colloquium.
+If by this deadline the dissertation proposal is not approved (signed by all Guidance Committee members and the Department Chair), permission for subsequent registration for classes will be denied until such time as this requirement has been met.

+13.2 Dissertation Work Presentation

+All graduate students will present their work to the department at a Department Colloquium.
 This will be done at least once prior to the oral defense.

-Article 14: Ph.D.
+14. Ph.D.
 Oral Dissertation Defense

-14.1 General: The purpose of the dissertation defense is to assess your ability to communicate the results of your research to an audience of peers as well as to a broader community and your ability to defend the results of your work.
+The purpose of the dissertation defense is to assess your ability to communicate the results of your research to an audience of peers as well as to a broader community and your ability to defend the results of your work.
 Thus, the defense is not only the culmination of your graduate education, but also an integral part of your training to conduct research and other professional activities in the future.
 The student must have written permission from the Guidance Committee to set an oral examination date (see Thesis/Dissertation Review/Examination Approval form page xiii).
 If circumstance in which a Committee member cannot attend the defense the Committee may ask another qualified faculty member to serve in his/her place.
 No more than one substitute will be allowed.